lillyfae/CSE212.final_project/stack.md

         and finally, the program finishes and main is taken off the stack.

-    When using a stack, error codes in python will show all the functions that were called up until that point.
+    When using a stack, error codes in python will show all the functions that were called up until that point. <br>

     Let's say that we had an error in the losses function of our last example.
 The error code would look something like:

        ` Error Has Occurred: TypeError